grumartin/paperless_monorepo/README.md

 ### 1. Docker Container Fails to Start
 - **Issue:** The application container doesn't start or stops immediately after starting.
 - **Solution:** Check the Docker container logs using `docker logs [container_id]`.
 This often provides insights into what went wrong, such as missing environment variables, incorrect configurations, or issues with dependencies.
+- **Hint**: Sometimes, the REST and OCR containers may unexpectedly stop shortly after initiation.
+In such cases, just restart them, and everything should function seamlessly.

 ### 2. Port Conflicts
 - **Issue:** Error messages indicating that the Docker container ports are already in use.